INFO-ESIPE/note-taking/ESIPE/Semestre 3/System Programming/05 - IPC/05 - IPC.md

 ## Monitors

 Improvement of semaphores: We use a lock for mutual exclusion, and a **condition** variable for scheduling constraints.
 Monitors represent the synchronisation logic of the program
 - We wait if necessary
 - We signal when change something so any waiting threads can proceed

 This is something we know well, it is what we have been doing in Java for the [[04 - Signals|concurrent programming class]].
-	*Java provides this feature natively...
-A monitor is only a **paradigm** of concurrent programming.*
+	*Java provides this feature natively with the `synchronized` keyword...*

 We use those methods to simulate it in C:
 ```c